polvora/SteamCore/README.md

 	0x11: Announcement Error: Invalid steam login token.
 	0x12: Announcement Error: Form error on request.

+	// Invitee: Who receives the invite.
 	0x20: Invite Error: Failed http group invite request.
 	0x21: Invite Error: Incorrect invitee or another error.
 	0x22: Invite Error: Incorrect Group ID or missing data.
 	0x23: Invite Error: Logged out.
 Retry to login.
-	0x24: Invite Error: Account is limited.
+	0x24: Invite Error: Inviter account is not a member of the group or does not have permissions to invite.
+	0x25: Invite Error: Limited account.
+Only full Steam accounts can send Steam group invites
+	0x26: Invite Error: Unknown error.
-	0x25: Invite Error: Invitee has already received an invite or is already on the group.
+	0x27: Invite Error: Invitee has already received an invite or is already on the group.

 ###Internal Processing of a Request
 Natives names and parameters are self-explanatory, but you can first understand the internal processing of a request: